4NSIK1/pi_ip_microview/README.md

 It can also run on any pi as I have a few others on my network.

-This will show the IP address (updating) of the Raspberry Pi and display it when a Microview USB display is plugged in.
+This will show the IP addresses of first 3 network interfaces (updating) of the Raspberry Pi and display it when a Microview USB display is plugged in.

 Microview_pisound_ip.ino runs on the microview and waits for serial input to display